VoronDesign/Voron-2/mods/warriorofwire/bmg_direct_drive/README.md

 ## Known Issues
 * This will offset your nozzle 15.4mm to the left.
 You can move your bed over.
-* Putting it together is a nuisance.
 * You have to drill a hole in your Bondtech aluminum plate for the left Voron mount screw.
 Just do it; it's only aluminum.
+I recommend using a stepped bit for a clean hole.
 * It's DD so the tool head is a little heavier than the stock bowden.
 The mass is distributed differently, so it's not a straightforward comparison but generally you'll want somewhat lower acceleration & jerk settings.
 You can still print at high speeds but you need to consider mass direction changes.
+Some people still use it at full speed anyway.

-## Pro tips
+## Setups
 User | Printer | Note
 ---- | ---- | ----
 warriorofwire | 2.1 300mm^3 Mosq.
 0.4 nozzle | I use 2000 accel travel 350 and 80mm/sec